-Martha Clooney, professional freelance writer at Best Essays suggests: “The first question should be related to their experience with freelancers in general.
+Martha Clooney, a professional freelance writer at Best Essays suggests: “The first question should be related to their experience with freelancers in general.
 You should ask this question as soon as you get the chance to address a few questions.
-Make sure that you ask for that privilege before their start interviewing.”
+Make sure that you ask for that privilege before they start interviewing.”

-After taking Martha’s advice in consideration, you could come up with something like: “After we resolve your inquiries, may I address you a few questions related to the job position?”.
+After taking Martha’s advice into consideration, you could come up with something like: “After we resolve your inquiries, may I address you a few questions related to the job position?”.
 The answer to this particular question is important because you can figure out whether they’re experienced or not.
 This saves a lot of hassle and time.

 If they say that they’re totally inexperienced, you should consider whether the terms of the agreement are worth the risk of an unprofessional deal or relationship.
 If they say yes, consider asking them for their previous employees’ contact details.
 You can get honest reviews from those individuals.